garimpeiro-it/node-key-sender/README.md

 - Possibility to map key codes;
 - Case correction for text;
 - Multi platform (it will work in all operation systems that Java can run);
-- It will send the key to the current focused application in the operational system.
+- It will send the key to the current focused application in the operational system;
+- It is sensitive to the operational system, keyboard driver and phisical keyboard installed on the running platform.

 # Installation